Imperial Crown Convertible with 36K original miles

 The original and very powerful 440 V8 engine with believed to be 36K original miles runs very strong and and this particular car drives really well - must be driven to be appreciated - does not miss a beat and purrs like a kitten - drives straight as an arrow with no strange road wobbles, shakes or rattles - a truly remarkable daily driver that will give any modern day car a run for it's money!

-With very few remaining 1967 Crown Imperial Convertibles of this caliber left, this is an extremely unusual opportunity to own a very rare and great daily driving example of this rare and very desirable 1967 Imperial Crown 2 door Convertible loaded with factory options including leather upholstery, power steering, power windows, power brakes and power locks etc in very fine daily driving condition ready and for any classic American car or Mopar enthusiast to enjoy or collect today!
+With very few remaining 1967 Crown Imperial Convertibles of this caliber left, this is an extremely unusual opportunity to own a very rare and great daily driving example of this rare and very desirable 1967 Imperial Crown 2 door Convertible loaded with factory options including air conditioning, leather upholstery, AM/FM with power antenna, cruise, tilt, power seat, power steering, power windows, power brakes and power locks etc in very fine daily driving condition ready and for any classic American car or Mopar enthusiast to enjoy or collect today!